Living in southeastern Wisconsin, every winter I am reminded of the importance to learn to wait on God’s timing.

 Then the day would come when the threat of frost was finally gone, and my gorgeous blooms could be enjoyed without any added stress.

-I hate to admit it, but it is in my best interest to wait.
+I hate to admit it, but it is in my best interest to learn to wait.

-King David knew what it was like to wait.
+King David of the Bible knew what it was like to wait.
 Samuel anointed him as king when he was just a teenager, but then he went right back to working for his father as a shepherd for many years.